contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/03_assertions/04_json-payloads.md

 ![JSON content with array](images/09-json-value.jpg "JSON content with array")

 >**Note:**
 The value to check can be valid JSON content.
-DHC automatically parses it and checks if it matches with the content corresponding to the expression.
+Restlet Client automatically parses it and checks if it matches with the content corresponding to the expression.

 The following sample describes how to check the content of an array:
 ![JSON value](images/10-json-value.jpg "JSON value")